vectorgrp/XCPlite/tools/bintool/README.md

 # bintool - XCPlite BIN File Tool

-A command-line tool for XCPlite `.BIN` persistency files.
+A command-line tool for XCPlite `.BIN` persistence files.
-Persistency features in XCPlite are enabled with OPTION_CAL_PERSISTENCE.
+Persistence features in XCPlite are enabled with OPTION_CAL_PERSISTENCE.
 For safety, it is essential to use the EPK version segment.
 This can be enabled with OPTION_CAL_SEGMENT_EPK.

 Disclaimer: This is an AI generated tool.
 Don't use it for production.
 Improper use may corrupt calibration data.

 ## Overview

-This tool provides comprehensive management of XCPlite binary persistency files:
+This tool provides comprehensive management of XCPlite binary persistence files:
 - **BIN to HEX**: Extract calibration segment data to Intel-Hex format
 - **HEX to BIN**: Update calibration segment data in a BIN file from Intel-Hex files
 - **Dump/Inspect**: View file structure, events, segments, and hex dumps